Modelling FxForwards in LUSID

 Valuing in report currency

-By default, the whole FxForward instrument is valued in the domestic currency, which you can report using the Valuation/PV metric.
+By default, the whole FxForward is valued in the domestic currency, which you can report using the Valuation/PV metric.
 If the domestic and portfolio currencies are different, you can also specify the Valuation/PvInPortfolioCcy metric to convert to the portfolio currency using forward and spot rates (depending on the model).

 You can provide a more sophisticated reporting configuration but note that the results are not interchangeable.
 For example, to report in a completely separate currency that is neither that of the domestic leg nor the portfolio currency you can set the convertToReportCcy=true model option and then specify the reportCurrency parameter in your call to the GetValuation API.